vsrinivas/fuchsia/docs/ledger/conflict_resolution.md

    first resolves the conflicts and only later uploads the result.
- - identical merge of two commits made concurrently on multiple devices results in the exact same commit (as long as the conflict resolver makes the same decisions, ie. is deterministic).
+ - identical merge of two commits made concurrently on multiple devices results in the exact same commit (as long as the conflict resolver makes the same decisions, i.e. is deterministic).
 This is ensured because commits are content-addressed based on the B-tree content and the commit metadata; and commit metadata of a merge commit, including the commit timestamp, depends only on the parent commits - the timestamp is selected as the biggest of two